-Temperature Equation (2D)
+Heat Diffusion Equation (2D)

-In two spatial dimensions ($x$ and $y$), the diffusive part of the temperature equation, assuming only radiogenic heat production, is given by:
+In two spatial dimensions ($x$ and $y$), the diffusive part of the temperature evolution equation, assuming only radiogenic heat production, is given by:

-\[\begin{equation} \rho c_p \frac{\partial T}{\partial t} = -\frac{\partial q_x}{\partial x} -\frac{\partial q_y}{\partial y} + \rho H, \end{equation}\]
+\[\begin{equation} \rho c_p \frac{\partial T}{\partial t} = -\frac{\partial q_x}{\partial x} -\frac{\partial q_y}{\partial y} + Q, \end{equation}\]

-where $\rho$ is the density [kg/m³], $c_p$ is the specific heat capacity [J/(kg·K)], $T$ is the temperature [K], $t$ is time [s], $q_x$ and $q_y$ are the heat flux components in the $x$ and $y$ directions [W/m²], and $H$ is the volumetric heat production rate per unit mass [W/kg].
+where $\rho$ is the density [kg/m³], $c_p$ is the specific heat capacity [J/(kg·K)], $T$ is the temperature [K], $t$ is time [s], $q_x$ and $q_y$ are the components of the heat flux vector in the $x$- and $y$-directions [W/m²], and $Q$ is the volumetric heat production rate [W/m³].

-\[\begin{equation} \rho c_p \frac{\partial T}{\partial t} = \frac{\partial}{\partial x} k \frac{\partial T}{\partial x} + \frac{\partial}{\partial y} k \frac{\partial T}{\partial y} + \rho H. \end{equation}\]
+\[\begin{equation} \rho c_p \frac{\partial T}{\partial t} = \frac{\partial}{\partial x}\left(k_x \frac{\partial T}{\partial x}\right) + \frac{\partial}{\partial y}\left(k_y \frac{\partial T}{\partial y}\right) + Q. \end{equation}\]

 If thermal parameters are assumed constant, this simplifies to: